ANSHIKA1806/ANSHIKA1806/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; Hello everyone,<br>
--Second year student, pursuing Bachelor of Technology in Computer Science. <br>
+-I am a Second year student, pursuing Bachelor of Technology in Computer Science. <br>
 -I do competitive programing and explore Data Science concepts. <br>
 -I enjoy collaborating with people on works of similar interest.<br>